arunbasillal/Auto-Image-Attributes-From-Filename-With-Bulk-Updater/readme.txt

 == Upgrade Notice ==

+= 4.7.1 =
+* Date: 20.October.2025
+* Bug Fix: Fixed a bug in 4.7 that prevented the automatic generation of image attributes.

 = 4.7 =
 * Date: 20.October.2025
 * Enhancement: Updated event log messaging for cases where image attributes are not updated.